 An Approach 2 uncertainty analysis was not conducted in the current submission for the latest reporting year.
-However, Approach 2 uncertainty results from a previous submission (reporting year 2020, see box below) show that the resulting uncertainties with Approach 1 for the reporting year 2021 are in a similar range as with previous Approach 2 results.
-In terms of trend uncertainty, the results of Approach 2 show higher uncertainties than the results of Approach 1.
-Positive correlations for activity data and emission factors between the base year and the latest reporting year tend to increase trend uncertainty when assessed with Approach 2 with a Monte Carlo simulation.
+However, Approach 2 uncertainty results from a previous submission (reporting year 2020, see box below) show that the resulting uncertainties with Approach 1 for the reporting year 2022 are in a similar range as with previous Approach 2 results.